Activist group says member was shot while marching through Bedford County

+THE LATEST: Terry Myers, the property owner, had reportedly asked the group to leave numerous times and Annette Myers states that they refused to vacate the private property.
+Annette says that she believes that all lives matter and that their family being threatened is not something they will tolerate.

-JUNIATA TOWNSHIP, PA (WTAJ) – A group of racial justice activists say shots were fired on their group as it was marching through Bedford County late Monday night.
+JUNIATA TOWNSHIP, BEDFORD COUNTY, Pa.
+(WTAJ) — A group of racial justice activists say shots were fired on their group as it was marching through Bedford County late Monday night.

 In a statement, the Pennsylvania State Police confirmed their investigation into a shooting that took place on the 800 block of Lincoln Highway.
 According to them, the shots were fired after an argument, and two people are being questioned about their involvement.

-An injured person was brought by the activists to the Conemaugh Memorial Medical Center in Johnstown.
+According to an activist, one man was shot in the face and taken to the Conemaugh Memorial Medical Center in Johnstown.
 State police officers were on scene, interviewing people and examining cars belonging to members of the group.

 Conemaugh Memorial has not released any information on the patient’s condition, saying in a statement: “Conemaugh Health System’s top priority is to provide high-quality care for all patients seeking care at our hospital…”